Original Publish Date: 3/9/15 Republished: 2/28/19

 - The oldest musher to win was Mitch Seavey (Dallas’ father) at 57 in 2017, and he has won 3 times.
 The oldest musher to ever compete is Col. Norman D. Vaughan who last competed in 1992 at age 86.

 - In the 2018 Iditarod, the oldest musher is 77 and the youngest is 18.
 How many professional sports can say that!

 - Rick Swenson is the only five time winner, the only musher to win in three decades, and only musher to complete 35 of 42 Iditarods.

 - Susan Butcher, Martin Buser, Doug Swingley, Jeff King and Lance Mackey have each won four Iditarod championships.
 Mackey is the only musher to have won four consecutive races with Butcher and Swingley both winning three consecutive races.

-- Dick Mackey, Rick Mackey & Lance Mackey (father and two sons) have won the Iditarod.
-All three won wearing bib #13 in their sixth race.
+- Dick Mackey, Rick Mackey, and Lance Mackey (father and two sons) have won the Iditarod.
+All three won wearing Bib #13 in their sixth race.
 WOW!

 - Lance Mackey is the first 4-time Iditarod Champion to win all four races consecutively in 2007, 2008, 2009, and 2010.
 He also won the Yukon Quest in 2005, 2006, 2007 and 2008, making him the first musher to win both of Alaska’s premier long distance races back to back in 2007 and 2008 within weeks of each other.
-He considers 2015 his comeback here and is out to prove that cancer can’t keep you down!
-He has the movie The Great Alone – you should watch it!
+He has a movie on Netflix that you should watch – The Great Alone.

 - Mary Shields was the first woman to complete the race in 1974, finishing 23rd.